airou-lab/website/README.md

 1. Add the image file to `src/assets/images/` or `src/assets/images-stock/`, depending on if it's an image we own or not (just so we can more easily comply with copyright).
 2. Reference the image path where needed with a leading `/` (e.g. `/assets/images/cars.png`).

+For team images the preferred size is denoted by 837x837px for both the personal page and main page.

 ## Deployment

 > [!WARNING]